 As per Health Standards, blockchain could be a viable answer to the EMR issue.
 Blockchain is a central public ledger — similar to the way it is for bitcoin transactions.
 It serves as an immutable and complete record of patient information.

-The Research Brisk Logic are being torn down by the Tears.
+The Research Brisk Logic is being torn down by the Tears.

 Healthcare data is a valuable item, but as with anything else of value, data can be hoarded to the disadvantage of the general public.
-Institutions data, when they block access to the public, hindering collaboration and exploration.
+Institutions’ data, when they block access to the public, hinder collaboration and exploration.

-It could be a legitimate behavior for certain classes of data because of privacy concerns, however, many other types of data silos, whether the as deliberate economic plans or simply the result of poor data management, hinders the advancement of research in healthcare.
+It could be a legitimate behavior for certain classes of data because of privacy concerns, however, many other types of data silos, whether as deliberate economic plans or simply the result of poor data management, hinder the advancement of research in healthcare.